maximosigniorini/PdStuff/README.md

 **To Do**
-* Add glossary to each category
 * Make separate folder for pd-extended only
+* Add txt with externals I use